pytroll/satpy/doc/source/pp.rst

 =======================================
- Making use of the :mod:`mpop` package
+ Making use of the :mod:`satpy` package
 =======================================

-The :mod:`mpop` package is the heart of mpop: here are defined the core classes which the user will then need to build satellite composites.
+The :mod:`satpy` package is the heart of satpy: here are defined the core classes which the user will then need to build satellite composites.

 Conventions about satellite names